 - Amazon Business created COVID-19 Supplies to help direct health and safety products, such as facial shields, personal protective equipment (PPE, e.g. N95 masks), digital thermometers, exam gloves, sanitizers and wipes to organizations on the front lines of the pandemic.

 - Federal Resources for U.S. Small Businesses – the official federal resource website for U.S. small businesses affected by COVID-19.
 View federal agency resources, access the latest news and search for a Small Business Advisor near you.

 - For businesses wanting to avoid layoffs or ramping up re-hiring, SharedWork might be right for you.

 - U.S. Chamber of Commerce Reopening Business Digital Resources Center

 - Under the Governor’s Safe Start approach, businesses can begin operations once guidance has been issued.
-The State webpage is listing guidance documents as they are published.
+See Reopening Guidance for Businesses and Workers.

 - U.S. Chamber of Commerce’s Ready to Reopen Guide to helping businesses of all types and in all regions navigate the complex process of reopening and evolving post-coronavirus pandemic.